FlutterFlow/flutterflow-documentation/docs/resources/control-flow/functions/action-triggers.md

 - **Global Position X**: The x-coordinate of the pointer relative to the left edge of the screen when the gesture was triggered.
 - **Global Position Y**: The y-coordinate of the pointer relative to the top edge of the screen when the gesture was triggered.
-- **Local Position X**: The x-coordinate of the pointer relative to the left edge of the widget that detected the gesture.
+- **Local Position X**: The x-coordinate of the pointer relative to the left edge of the widget that has the action triggers applied.
-- **Local Position Y**: The y-coordinate of the pointer relative to the top edge of the widget that detected the gesture.
+- **Local Position Y**: The y-coordinate of the pointer relative to the top edge of the widget that has the action triggers applied.
 - **Delta X**: The horizontal distance the pointer moved during the gesture.
 - **Delta Y**: The vertical distance the pointer moved during the gesture.